ash2926/Heart-Disease/README.md

-# Movie Similarity from Plot Summaries

-This repository contains a project that utilizes natural language processing (NLP) techniques to find the degree of similarity between movies based on their plot summaries obtained from IMDb and Wikipedia.

-## Problem Statement

-The goal of this project is to develop a system that can identify and quantify the similarities between movies by analyzing their plot summaries.
-By employing NLP techniques, the project aims to assist movie enthusiasts, researchers, and industry professionals in discovering related movies and identifying patterns within the plot descriptions.
+# Heart Disease Prediction

+This repository contains a machine learning project for predicting heart disease based on various health-related factors.
+The code utilizes logistic regression to train a model on the given heart disease dataset and evaluate its accuracy.

 ## Dataset

-The dataset used for this project is loaded from the `movies.csv` file.
-It contains information about 100 movies, including their titles, Wikipedia plot summaries, IMDb plot summaries, and other relevant details.
+The dataset used for this project is loaded from the `heart.csv` file.
+It contains information about different health-related factors, including age, sex, chest pain type, cholesterol level, and other attributes, along with the target variable indicating the presence or absence of heart disease.

 ## Installation